The Science of the Herd: Why 250 Acres is the Ultimate Healer

 The Herd provides the healing.

 By restoring the 250 acres of Montana prairie, we are giving these rescue horses back their dignity.
 In return, their movement, their manure, and their presence heal the earth beneath their hooves.
-It is a closed-loop of restoration where no one is a "patient" and no one is a "prisoner."

 Be a Part of the Healing